Compliments and complaints

 If you observe a person or an organisation engage in an act that fits within the definition of serious improper conduct, you may report it directly to IBAC.

-If an employee becomes aware or suspects that an individual has made a protected disclosure, they must keep the identity of that person confidential.
+If an employee becomes aware or suspects that an individual has made a public interest disclosure, they must keep the identity of that person confidential.
 They must also not take any detrimental action against that person.
 The taking of detrimental action can be a criminal offence.

 Parks Victoria may be requested to assist IBAC or the Ombudsman in an investigation.
 All information pertaining to the investigation must be kept confidential.
 Breaching the confidentiality can be a criminal offence.

-Any records relating to a protected disclosure, a discloser or an IBAC or Ombudsman investigation, must be kept confidential and kept secure.
+Any records relating to a public interest disclosure, a discloser or an IBAC or Ombudsman investigation, must be kept confidential and kept secure.

 No detrimental action